 - Licensed Real Estate Professional (such as a broker/real estate agent)

 - Knowledgeable Party (such as CPA, Attorney, Financial Planner, etc. who is strictly at “arm’s length” to both you and the investment)

 - If an appraisal is required, the appraiser does not have to sign the form; the appraisal report is sufficient

-For detailed information regarding real estate fair market valuations, please refer to the Real Estate: Fair Market Valuation Instructions & FAQs.
+For detailed information regarding real estate fair market valuations, please refer to our Real Estate FMV FAQs:

 LLCs and Entities

 A value of each asset within a limited liability company (LLC) or entity is required in order to determine the value of the LLC or entity.
 Real estate assets owned in an LLC or entity must be evaluated by a third party.
 Other assets owned in an LLC or entity, such as bank or brokerage accounts, should have year-end statements proving their value.